cheshire137/mass-effect-3-texmod-autoit-script/README.md

     texture file you don't want to load, you can comment it out from the AutoIt script by putting a semicolon `;` at the beginning of the line.

-3. Compile and Build the script in AutoIt, which generates an .exe file.
+3. Under the Tools menu, hit Build, which will generate an .exe file with the name `autoit-me3-textures.exe`.
+You'll only have to do this step once.
+In the future to launch Mass Effect 3 via TexMod with all your textures, you'll just run the generated `autoit-me3-textures.exe`.
 4. Put the generated .exe file into a folder with both TexMod.exe and all your .tpf texture files.
 Run the .exe file and it'll open TexMod, load MassEffect3.exe, load each texture file, and finally run Mass Effect 3 with all